NVIDIA/TensorRT/plugin/geluPlugin/README.md

 ## Description

+> NOTE: `geluPlugin` is deprecated since TensorRT 9.0.
+Its functionality has been superseded by `IActivationLayer` + `IElementWiseLayer`.

 This plugin applies the Gelu activation `x * Phi(x)`, where Phi is the Gaussian cdf, approximated by: `0.5 * (1 + tanh(sqrt(2 / M_PI) * (x + 0.044715 * x^3)))`.
 Optionally adds a bias vector before the activation.